humphrey-mutuma/Awards/README.md

 ```

 ## How the app works
-* A user needs to log in if they have na existing account
+* A user needs to log in if they have an existing account
-* A user can sign up f they do not have an account
+* A user can sign up if they do not have an account
-* A user then can be able to view a persons profile and the projects they have worked on.
+* A user then can view a persons profile and the projects they have worked on.

 ## Support and contact details